Create a webhook automation

 </Tab>

-This shell script shows one method to generate a `POST` request similar to the request W\&B sends to your webhook automation when it is triggered.
+This shell script shows one method to generate a `POST` request similar to the request W\&B sends to your webhook automation when it's triggered.

-Copy and paste the code below into a shell script to troubleshoot your webhook.
+Copy and paste the following code into a shell script to troubleshoot your webhook.
 Specify your own values for:

 * `ACCESS_TOKEN`